Taking decisions

 Truthiness

-One way of achieving that goal is to decide on an arbitrary mapping from integers to booleans.
+One way of supporting booleans is to decide on an arbitrary mapping from integers.
 A lot of language do this, and go to rather extraordinary lengths to make sure you can pass any value where a boolean is expected.

-The technical name for that is truthiness: any value is either truthy or falsy - not actually true or false, no, that’d be pushing the lie a little too far, but something that sort of looks like a truth value if you squint and disengage the part of your brain that enjoys things being sane.
+The technical name for that is truthiness: any value is either truthy or falsy - not actually true or false, but something that sort of looks like a truth value if you squint and disengage the part of your brain that enjoys things being sane.

 I do not like this approach (shocking, I know), as it can easily yield confusing runtime behaviours.
 For example, what does the following code evaluate to?